 The response to a political / humanitarian crisis can also be through immigration routes.
-Immigration visa concessions have been authorised by Ministers on an annual basis; although the current guidance states that the concession ends on 29 February 2020 and no new concession has been published at the time of writing.265
+Immigration visa concessions have been authorised by Ministers on an annual basis; the latest one in relation to Syrian nationals is dated 1 March 2020, and a new one relating to Afghans was introduced in January 2022.
+The concession applies to those nationals already in the UK with valid visas who may be able to avoid the usual conditions when extending or switching to another category.

 The Upper Tribunal (IAC) has the power to make findings of fact which constitute binding 'country guidance' for other cases.
 Depending on whether these issues are brought before the tribunal in a particular case, there may from time to time be binding country guidance about the impact of a crisis.
-Currently there is a country guidance case which says that, due to the high levels of repression in Syria, any forced returnee from the UK including refused asylum seekers would face a real risk of arrest and detention and of serious mistreatment during that detention.266 This does not result in a proactive grant of status from the asylum authorities but can be relied on by asylum seekers and refused asylum seekers in making representations to the Home Office.
+Currently there is a country guidance case which says that, due to the high levels of repression in Syria, any forced returnee from the UK including refused asylum seekers would face a real risk of arrest and detention and of serious mistreatment during that detention.
+This is reflected in the Home Office country guidance for its caseworkers.